 - Introducing ‘travel free weeks’ has contributed to reducing our CO2 emissions

 - Diverting 100% of office waste from landfill

 - Maintaining our commitment to source 100% of our electricity from renewable sources – as we’ve done every year since 2014

-All our environmental policies are approved by our Senior Management, including our Chief Operating Officer, Steve Maddock.
+All our environmental policies are ultimately approved by our Senior Management and lead by our Chief Executive Officer, Penny James.
 We also conduct waste audits and compliance audits of all our sites to review performance and progress against our targets..

 Environmental considerations were central to the design.
 LED lighting, new chillers, heating, ventilation and an air conditioning system have made the site more energy efficient.
 The refurbishment has also introduced greater connectivity giving colleagues more opportunity to hot desk and work from home.
 Run costs are now 55% lower.

 Vegware products were introduced in March 2019, to provide a plastic free catering solution.
 Bristol colleagues have embraced this change and it‘s been very successful so far.
 The catering products such as food containers, drink cups and cutleries are made from plant-based materials which are then fully compostable after use.
 These are collected as food waste and taken to a local farm in Gloucestershire for composting.
 We are working on rolling out these initiatives further to other sites as well.